ecies/rs/README.md

 ## Security

+### Why XChaCha20-Poly1305

+XChaCha20-Poly1305 is go to option for symmetric ciphers.
+It gives infinite amount of reuse of same secret key with random disposable nonce and more resistant to side-channel attacks than AES-GCM-256.

 ### Why AES-GCM-256 and HKDF-SHA256

-AEAD scheme like AES-GCM-256 should be your first option for symmetric ciphers, with unique IVs in each encryption.
+AEAD scheme like AES-GCM-256 can be your option for symmetric ciphers, with unique IVs in each encryption.

 For key derivation functions on shared points between two asymmetric keys, HKDFs are [proven](https://github.com/ecies/py/issues/82) to be more secure than simple hash functions like SHA256.